zumbrunn/e4xd/README.txt

  *  limitations under the License.
  */

-About e4xd
+*** About e4xd and jhino

 A new and experimental core for a complete rewrite of Openmocha.

-The e4xd sub-project provides the javascript server-side for the Openmocha project, a javascript application server with a soft-coding framework and a web-based soft-coding environment.
+The e4xd sub-project provides the javascript server-side for the Openmocha project, a javascript application server with a "soft-coding" framework.

-With e4xd, additional file naming conventions are leveraged to map different types of content in a context that automatically forms conditional dependencies.
-These results are made available as properties of Mocha objects, instances inheriting from the Mocha prototype, and changes to Mocha object properties are mapped back to the persistence back-end in a way that is optimized for the kind of soft-coding inheritance that builds the core of Openmocha.
+The soft-coding allows modifications and development work from the "inside" of the running web application.
+The behavior of the web application can be changed in ways that closely relates to the hierarchical content structure of the resulting website, without the need to "hard-code" these changes in code files.

+Every content object becomes "sovereign" and can define its own behavior, overriding what it would inherit from the hard-coded prototypes or from other soft-coded objects higher up in the content structure hierarchy.

+The e4xd objectengine leverages naming conventions for hard-coded filenames and soft-coded object property names to overlay the hard-coded and soft-coded properties and methods and determine the behavior of an object at runtime.

+Internally, these conventions follow the existing ones of the Helma framework, but expand that philosophy, adding additional conventions and accomodating to the needs of the soft-coding environment.

 The jhino sub-project provides a base application scaffold for the soft-coding environment.
-It leverages the e4xd object engine and adds an additional layer of conventions that results in a basic scaffold for a working base application.
+It leverages the e4xd object engine and adds an additional layer of conventions that results in a basic scaffold for a working base application with CRUD type functionality and access control.
 Basically, jhino already provides a fully working soft-coding environment, but requires the standard Helma development tools such as the shell and inspector to do the actual "soft-coding".

 The e4xd javascript server-side currently requires a patched version of Helma and Rhino.
 In the case of Rhino, e4xd depends on the JOMP